 How to become a good leader?
 What sort of skill set should you develop?

 You become a good leader by committing yourself to a continual learning process where you are open to what others have to say.
 You also need to believe that even a leader needs to undertake constant performance improvement steps and assessments as well as can learn from those that he/she leads.
-It’s important to have a comprehensive skill set that covers all aspects of the business so that the leader better understands how each department and role fits into the overall strategy.
+It's important to have a comprehensive skill set that covers all aspects of the business so that the leader better understands how each department and role fits into the overall strategy.
 This also allows the leader to more effectively communicate with all members of the team.
-As new technologies emerge that may impact upon a business, a leader needs to further their knowledge and expertise related to those technologies.
+As new technologies emerge that may impact upon a business, a leader needs to further their knowledge and expertise related to those technologies and how they fit into the startup business model.

 In your experience, what sort of mistakes are common among entrepreneurs?
 How to avoid them?